What’s the Difference Between a Legal Separation and Divorce?

 How Long Does the Process Take?

 There is a statute that requires a divorce be on file for at least 60 days before it can be finalized.
 That is the minimum time frame.
 It can take longer (sometimes much longer).
-It depends on the issues between the spouses and whether the couple has minor children.
+The time frame depends on the issues between the spouses and whether the couple has minor children.
 Contested custody issues generally are the most time consuming.
 The more issues resolved between the parties with the help of their attorneys, the faster the process is.
 If the parties can’t resolve many issues on their own, the process can take several months or a year or more.

 How Long Do I Have to Reside in Nebraska Before I can File for Divorce?

 Nebraska law requires that a person be a resident of Nebraska for one year prior to filing for divorce.
-If you haven’t lived in Nebraska for a year, you can file for a Legal Separation and then change it to a divorce once you’ve lived her for a year.
+If you haven’t lived in Nebraska for a year, you can file for a Legal Separation and then change it to a divorce once you’ve lived here for a year.

 Should I move out of the House if My Spouse Asks me To?